John Moolenaar | |

 Education: | Hope College (BS) Harvard University (MPA) |

-John Robert Moolenaar (; born May 8, 1961) is an American politician serving as a U.S. representative from Michigan since 2015, representing the state's 2nd congressional district since 2023.
+John Robert Moolenaar (; born May 8, 1961) is an American chemist and politician serving as a U.S. representative from Michigan since 2015, representing the state's 2nd congressional district since 2023.
 A member of the Republican Party, he served in the Michigan House of Representatives from 2003 to 2008 and the Michigan Senate from 2011 to 2014.[1]

 In 2014, Moolenaar ran for the United States House of Representatives seat representing .
 He won the Republican primary election in August, defeating Paul Mitchell,[7] and the general election in November.